Professional Liability Insurance Coverage For Your Business

 In a split second, everything that took years to build is suddenly at risk.
 This might sound like a worst-case scenario, but for countless professionals across various industries, it’s an all-too-real possibility.

 At The Allen Thomas Group, we understand that professional liability insurance exists to help protect your business and clients from such devastating consequences.

 Table Of Contents

-Understanding Professional Liability Insurance
+Protect Your Business With Professional Liability Insurance

 For example, imagine that you own an accounting firm, and one of your clients sues you for providing incorrect financial advice that resulted in a loss of money.
-Without professional liability insurance, you would have to pay the legal costs out of pocket which could be financially devastating for your small business.
+Without professional liability insurance, you would have to pay the legal costs out of pocket, which could be financially devastating for your small business.

 The truth is even if you’re an expert in your profession, mistakes happen.
 And if your client or customer thinks you made a mistake that caused a financial loss, they can sue you.
 These types of lawsuits can be costly and time-consuming, but with the right coverage, your business can be protected.

 With errors and omissions insurance, businesses get coverage for defense costs, damages, and settlements in case of covered claims.
 However, it’s important to note that policies vary depending on the insurer and professional work.
 Some business liability policies may have exclusions for specific types of liability claims, such as intentional wrongdoing or fraud.